PlanetSide 2: Post-release

 During the 2013 Game Developers Conference, more PlanetSide 2 features were unveiled.
 A companion app for iOS and Android devices in development would allow players to view guides, use the in-game voice chat, track their character, and see a real-time PlanetSide 2 world map.
 Future updates to the app would allow users to affect battles by launching "drone strikes or orbital strikes" according to senior art director Tramell Isaac.
 The app was released in April 2013.

 In 2019, PlanetSide 2 was upgraded to use DirectX 11, while it had previously been using DirectX 9.
-This update provided significant improvements to performance and hardware compatibility.
+The upgrade would provide significant improvements to performance, enable better support for modern hardware and allow future optimiziations according to producer Nick Silva.

-Linux support for PlanetSide 2 was enabled using the Proton compatibility layer during November 2021, which had not been possible prior to anti-cheat service BattlEye adding Proton support.
+In 2021, Valve Software announced that Linux support for PlanetSide 2 was enabled using their Proton compatibility layer, which had not been possible prior to support from the game's anti-cheat service, BattlEye.

 Business model

 PlanetSide 2 is free-to-play and includes microtransactions that allow players to purchase in-game convenience items and cosmetics.
 The game also offers a monthly subscription that provides cash shop discounts, an XP multiplier, and increased resource generation.
 Although guns and cosmetics can be directly purchased with the game's premium currency, upgrades that grant direct advantages can only be unlocked through gameplay.

 The game's developers have indicated an admiration of the freemium business model presented in League of Legends.
 During PlanetSide 2's development, SOE president John Smedley said the game would "not sell a more powerful gun or vehicle," with purchases using real-life money being only an alternative to unlocking items through gameplay.
 In 2012, creative director Matt Higby elaborated on PlanetSide 2's business model, stating that "no weapon, vehicle, attachment, continent, class or certification" would be inaccessible by free-to-play characters post-launch.

 In 2017, Implants were released, which were time-limited perks obtained through loot boxes purchasable with in-game currency and Daybreak Cash.
 The system was initially received negatively by players due to perceived unfairness, leading the development team to entirely redesign the feature.

 Players are able to create cosmetic items (such as helmets, armors, and decals) for the game with the Player Studio, a revenue sharing program where the creator of the item is paid each time their in-game item is purchased.
 Some participants have earned thousands of dollars from their creations.